andrebolina/andrebolina/README.md

 ### Hi there 👋

+- 💻 I'm a Senior Software Engineer
-- 🔭 I’m currently working on HBSIS / Ambev
+- 🏢 I’m currently working on HBSIS/Ambev
-- 🌱 I’m currently learning C# & React
+- 🚀 I have my own startup: sondify.com.br
-- 📫 How to reach me: linkedin.com/in/andrebolina
+- 🔗 See also: linkedin.com/in/andrebolina

+🏠 Working from home since 2014